Conway polyhedron notation: Extended operations

-included in this list: others can be created by composing operators together.
+included in this list; many others can be created by composing operators together.

 Indexed extended operations

 A number of operators can be grouped together by some criteria, or have their behavior modified by an index.
 These are written as an operator with a subscript: xn.

 Augmentation

 Augmentation operations retain original edges.
 They may be applied to any independent subset of faces, or may be converted into a join-form by removing the original edges.
 Conway notation supports an optional index to these operators: 0 for the join-form, or 3 or higher for how many sides affected faces have.
 For example, k4Y4=O: taking a square-based pyramid and gluing another pyramid to the square base gives an octahedron.

 The truncate operator t also has an index form tn, indicating that only vertices of a certain degree are truncated.
 It is equivalent to dknd.

 Some of the extended operators can be created in special cases with kn and tn operators.
 For example, a chamfered cube, cC, can be constructed as t4daC, as a rhombic dodecahedron, daC or jC, with its degree-4 vertices truncated.
 A lofted cube, lC is the same as t4kC.
 A quinto-dodecahedron, qD can be constructed as t5daaD or t5deD or t5oD, a deltoidal hexecontahedron, deD or oD, with its degree-5 vertices truncated.